 The Maillard Reaction

-Ever wonder why that dark crust on a steak makes it taste so good?
+Ever wonder why that rich brown color on a steak makes it taste so good?
 It's because of the Maillard (pronounced "my-yard") reaction, which happens when high heat transforms amino acids and sugars on the surface of the meat.